Geomotion Australia

 5. Repairs and remediation to the existing footwall.

 Geomotion was contracted for the supply, installation, maintenance and support of the geotechnical instrumentation that was installed in the seawall rock fill embankment constructed at Koolan Island.
+The project aimed to reconstruct the seawall of Main Pit in order to resume large scale iron ore production.

 The scope consisted of two phases of work spanning fourteen months.
 Instrumentation supplied, installed, and monitored by Geomotion consist of: